Determining the structural loads that we need to consider when conducting structural analysis and design of structures

 Learn more about how you can use SkyCiv S3D to analyze temperature loads using Prestress Loads.

-Loads transferred to the foundation can cause settlement of soil due to compaction or expansion of soil materials beneath the contact area.
+Loads transferred to the foundation can cause the settlement of soil due to compaction or expansion of soil materials beneath the contact area.
 The settlement of foundations in these areas differs due to differences in loads applied.
 Therefore, the differences in the displacement, known as differential settlement, can cause significant stress on the structural members and can lead to damage and destruction of the whole structure.

 In SkyCiv S3D, you can specify settlement on your structural model thru Supports -> Settlements.
 Check out this S3D documentation for more details.